-Monroe is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Monroe is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Monroe who work in sales jobs (14.14%), office and administrative support (13.88%), and food service (8.29%).
+Because occupations involving physical labor dominate the local economy, Monroe is generally considered to be a blue-collar town.
+37.50% of the Monroe workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Monroe is a city of service providers, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Monroe who work in sales jobs (12.17%), office and administrative support (8.24%), and healthcare suport services (7.37%).

-The rate of college-level education in Monroe is quite a bit lower than the national average among all cities of 21.84%: just 11.72% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of adults in Monroe with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.02% of adults in Monroe have a bachelor's degree or advanced degree.

-The per capita income in Monroe in 2010 was $15,461, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
-This equates to an annual income of $61,844 for a family of four.
-Monroe also has one of the higher rates of people living in poverty in the nation, with 34.09% of its population below the federal poverty line.
+The per capita income in Monroe in 2018 was $15,960, which is low income relative to Georgia and the nation.
+This equates to an annual income of $63,840 for a family of four.
+Monroe also has one of the higher rates of people living in poverty in the nation, with 30.92% of its population below the federal poverty line.

 Monroe is an extremely ethnically-diverse city.
 The people who call Monroe home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Monroe residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Monroe include German, English, Italian, and Scottish.
+The greatest number of Monroe residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Monroe include Irish, German, English, European, and Italian.

 The most common language spoken in Monroe is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Italian.